PhaserEditor2D/PhaserEditor2D-v3-docs/workbench/projects.rst

           MyGame2/ # your template 2
             ...

 Important: in the project template folder you should create a ``template.json`` file.
-This file contains information of the template.
+This file contains information on the template.
 For now, this information only includes the files should be open when the project is created.
 For example, let's say your template has a ``Level.scene`` file that you want to open each time you create a project.
 You can create a ``template.json`` file like this:

 .. highlihgt:: json